Fault-tolerant ancilla preparation and noise threshold lower bounds for the 23-qubit Golay code: Future work

 Another possible avenue of interest is to apply our malignant set counting technique to other types of fault-tolerant error correction methods.
 In particular, the teleportation-based schemes due to Knill are enticing candidates.
-Simulations indicate that these schemes can tolerate a depolarizing noise rate as high as $p = 1\%$; the best rigorous lower bound is $p\geq 1.04 \times 10^{-3}$~\cite{Aliferis2007c}, but assumes a stronger noise model.
-By analyzing depolarizing noise directly, our technique might provide a tighter bound.
+Simulations indicate that these schemes can tolerate a depolarizing noise rate as high as $p = 1\%$.
+By dividing the exRec into small components, we may be able to count larger sets of faulty locations and obtain a tighter bound.
 However, teleportation-based schemes introduce new analytical challenges.
-In particular, the teleporation-based CNOT gadget is implemented using two Bell pairs and would require simultaneous tracking six blocks instead of just two.
-Additionally, certain schemes may require counting of Hadamard and non-transversal single qubit gadgets, further complicating the analysis.
+In particular, unlike error-correction gadgets, error-detection gadgets are non-deterministic.
+Our analysis assumed a trivial input syndrome to the exRec.
+For non-deterministic exRecs, all possible input syndromes must be considered.
+Additionally, error events must be conditioned on acceptance of \emph{all} error-detection gadgets, not just those inside of the exRec.